andreiluca/andreiluca.github.io/_posts/2015-6-14-installing-docker.md

 <!--more-->

 If everything is alright you should be able to install the latest version just by running the following, otherwise check the [documentation](https://docs.docker.com/installation/ubuntulinux/).
+Don't forget to replace `username` with your actual username.

 ```
 $ wget -qO- https://get.docker.com/ | sh